j-space-b/AGI_house_hackathon_Translation_Augmented_Generation/README.md

 For RAG, 0% accuracy for Hindi, 50% accuracy for Spanish, English being a baseline that we presume is higher.
 Finetuning results will be part of demo.

 ### Issues we encountered:
 Internet issues, recent OpenAI model deprecations, the popularity of Mixtral on Hugging Face (kept timing out for RAG) and time for fine-tuning.
+Also some great hallucinations in Hindi.